mnavarrocarter/php-fetch/README.md

 Again, this is not a defect of HTTP clients per se.
 A client that has many features will have a lot of code and dependencies.
 The question is whether you need those features for your use case or not.
-In my experience, most of the time I don't need them, and I always ended up doing simple HTTP requests with PHP streams.
-I built this library so I don't have to do that anymore.
+In my experience, most of the time I don't need them, and I always end up doing simple HTTP requests with PHP streams.
+I built this library so I don't have to do that anymore for simple use cases.

+Again, if your use case is more complex, you might want to consider using a more feature rich HTTP client.
+[Symfony Panther](https://github.com/symfony/panther) is my go-to recommendation for web scraping, for example.

 ### No HTTP client is just a function